laro/Cone/README.md

 **C++ with Simplified Syntax**
 Many of C++'s shortcomings stem from the fact that it inherited from C or that backwards compatibility with existing code must be guaranteed.
-Cone is a wish language, and we do not take these two points into account.
+Cone can call into C++ (and vice versa), but is a separate language, so its syntax does not need to be backwards compatible.

 **C++ without Semicolons**
 When we are at it, after a quick look at Python.